House of Cards: Massive Weights in LLMs: Massive Weights

-We examine the robustness of various LLMs against the top-$k$ zeroing and retaining attacks, with a focus on the impact of the parameter $k$.
+\paragraph{The value of $k$, which affects performance, varies depending on the model architecture.} We examine the robustness of various LLMs against the top-$k$ zeroing and retaining attacks, with a focus on the impact of the parameter $k$.
 Llama-2 \citep{touvron2023llama}, Llama-3 \citep{dubey2024llama}, Mistral \citep{jiang2023mistral} and Mixtral \citep{jiang2024mixtral}, Phi-3 \citep{abdin2024phi}, and Gemma-2 \citep{team2024gemma} families are used.
 Figure \ref{fig:k_robustness} illustrates the mean zero-shot accuracy of LLMs under the two attacks, according to the $k$.
 In top-$k$ zeroing, more weights are set to zero as $k$ increases, whereas in top-$k$ retaining, more weights are set to zero as $k$ decreases.
 When $k$ is 0 in top-$k$ zeroing, it corresponds to the original performance without any attack, whereas, when $k$ is 0 in top-$k$ retaining, it sets the entire weights of $\mW_{up}$ and $\mW_{gate}$ in layer $l$ to zero.

 The Llama families are highly sensitive to massive weights.
 In the top-$k$ zeroing, a noticeable performance drop occurs even when $k$ is as small as 3, irrespective of the model's scale.
 In top-$k$ retaining, when $k$ is set to 1 (i.e., with only one row active in $\mW_{up}$ and $\mW_{gate}$ in layer $l$), the performance nearly reaches the original level in smaller-scaled models ($\leq$ 13B).
 While, for larger-scaled models ($\geq$ 70B), the top-30 massive weights are required to maintain performance.
+Moreover, since different versions of Llama families pre-trained on varying datasets (e.g., with different cutoff dates) exhibit similar tendencies, it can be inferred that the pre-training dataset itself does not significantly influence the emergence of massive phenomena.